 Mac is left in pure disbelief of the bedlam he hath wrought:

 The reason why the Y2K conversion was such a breeze is because technically, it had already been done; military accounting software had to be re-engineered to add extra zeroes, in order to report the ammunition expenditures for this mission.
-These men have killed more trees than the Caterpillar corporation and Agent Orange combined.
+These men have killed more trees than the Caterpillar corporation, Sonny Bono's Skiing School and Agent Orange combined.
 Lumberjack suicide rates octupled after the theatrical release of Predator.